misrab/docs/Dai.md

 ##Introduction

-Hayek postulated that the most successful, privately issued money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
+Hayek postulates that the most successful form of money in an economy of competing private currencies would be the one with the most stable value, i.e. the one that has least volatility against a consumer price index.
 A cryptocurrency with price stability is a crucial component of the blockchain economy, because the majority of interesting Decentralized Applications require a stable medium of exchange to be usable.
 Popular cryptocurrencies and digital assets such as Bitcoin (BTC) and Ether (ETH) are far too volatile to let individuals and businesses plan their activities appropriately with the confidence that the value that is in their wallet today will be roughly the value that is in their wallet tomorrow.
-As such it will be necessary to have a cryptocurrency with price stability before widespread adoption of blockchain technology can happen.
+As such it will be necessary to have a cryptocurrency with price stability before widespread adoption of blockchain technology can happen, and there will likely be a single winner in the competition for blue ocean market share: The cryptocurrency with the highest degree of price stability.

-While there is a range of projects in the blockchain space aiming to create cryptocurrency with price stability, the majority use a centralized custodian of the funds or some kind of trusted third party, which erases many of the benefits offered by the decentralized applications they are used on.
-Thus, for a price-stable cryptocurrency to fit coherently into the decentralized stack known as Web3[1], such a token must adhere to the principles of decentralization.
+While there is a range of projects in the blockchain space aiming to create cryptocurrency with price stability, the majority use a centralized custodian of the funds or some kind of trusted third party, which erases many of the benefits offered by the decentralized applications they are used on, and limits their ability to interconnect and synergize in a permissionless manner.
+For a price-stable cryptocurrency to fit coherently into the decentralized stack known as Web3[1], such a token must adhere to the principles of decentralization.

 [1] http://gavwood.com/dappsweb3.html

 ##The Basic Mechanics & Economic Thesis of the Dai Credit System

 Dai is a cryptocurrency that is backed by other digital assets as collateral.
 Any user can create Dai by borrowing against collateral they cryptographically lock inside The Dai Credit System.
-The Dai-denominated debt and collateral are contained in a smart contract called a Collateralized Debt Position.
+The collateral and Dai-denominated debt are contained in a smart contract called a Collateralized Debt Position (CDP for short).
 CDPs are owned by a users private key, and can be freely transferred to other users as if it was a digital asset, however CDP’s are not fungible with each other.

-Usually only advanced users will use CDPs, and immediately after borrowing Dai with a CDP they will sell the Dai on the market to regular stability-seeking users who wish to obtain Dai for use as money.
-The CDP users do not want price stability, on the contrary they want to get leveraged exposure to the assets used as collateral in their CDP (see Example 2 below for an explanation on how leverage exposure is achieved with CDPs).
+Usually only advanced users will use CDPs, and immediately after borrowing Dai with a CDP they will sell the Dai on the market to regular stability-seeking users (who demand Dai for use as money).
+CDP users do not demand price stability, on the contrary they demand leveraged exposure to the assets used as collateral in their CDP (see Example 2 below for an explanation on how leverage exposure is achieved with CDPs).

 The solvency of The Dai Credit System is protected by a set of Risk Parameters, which are directly controlled by holders of the MKR digital asset through voting (One MKR gives one vote).

 The price of Dai in the open market is kept stable around a variable Target Price, denominated in SDR.
 At launch the Target Price is initially set to be equal to approximately 1 USD (~0.75 SDR).

 The stability of the Dai around the Target Price is maintained by modifying the incentives for borrowing and holding Dai via the Target Rate Feedback Mechanism.
 This is an automatic mechanism which absorbs some of the volatility of Dai and transfers the risk to the CDP users during periods of significant liquidity shortfalls.

+As such, Dai is not a pegged currency: It does not maintain a constant peg to an existing fiat currency.
+Rather it is a free floating currency that has low volatility against other currencies, comparable to the volatility of e.g. USD vs EUR (In the long run; during its early stages it will be more volatile).

 ##Liquidation and Shoring-up Liquidity

 To ensure there is always enough collateral in the system to cover the value of all outstanding Dai (according to the Target Price), a CDP can be Liquidated if it is deemed too risky.
 The Dai Credit System decides when to liquidate a CDP by comparing the Risk Parameter called the Liquidation Ratio with the collateral-to-debt ratio in the CDP.

 Each type of collateral asset has its own unique Liquidation Ratio controlled by MKR voters and decided based on the risk profile of that particular asset.
-The Dai Credit System continuously measures the market price of the collateral held in CDPs through Oracles, trusted external actors tasked with providing continuous price data.
+The Dai Credit System uses Oracles to measure the market price of collateral held in CDPs.
+Oracles are trusted external actors tasked with providing continuous price data.

 Liquidation means that the Dai Credit System automatically buys the collateral of the CDP and subsequently sells it off in an automatic auction.

 In order for the system to take over the collateral of the CDP so it can be sold off, it first needs to raise enough Dai to cover the CDP debt.
 This is called a Debt Auction, and works by diluting the supply of the MKR digital asset and selling it to the bidders of the Debt Auction.
 A reverse bid mechanism is used to find the lowest amount of MKR that needs to be diluted in order to cover the CDP debt.

-Simultaneously, the collateral of the CDP is sold off in a Collateral Auction where all proceeds (also denominated in Dai) up to the CDP debt amount plus a Liquidation Penalty (another Risk Parameter determined by MKR voting) is used to buy up MKR and remove it from circulation (counteracting the MKR dilution that happened during the Debt Auction).
+In parallel, the collateral of the CDP is sold off in a Collateral Auction where all proceeds (also denominated in Dai) up to the CDP debt amount plus a Liquidation Penalty (another Risk Parameter determined by MKR voting) is used to buy up MKR and remove it from circulation (directly counteracting the MKR dilution that happened during the Debt Auction).
 If enough Dai is bid to fully cover the CDP debt plus the Liquidation Penalty, the Collateral Auction switches to a reverse bid mechanism and tries to sell as little collateral as possible; any leftover collateral is returned to the original owner of the CDP.

 During normal operation of The Dai Credit System, CDP’s continually accumulate a Stability Fee (the rate of accumulation is determined by the Stability Fee Risk Parameter).
 When a CDP is closed by the CDP user during normal operation, the Dai accumulated by the Stability Fee is used to perform "Buy&Burn", automatically buying up MKR from the market and permanently removing it from circulation.
 This results in a continuous cash flow from CDP users to MKR holders as long as the system remains solvent.